dlee1300/HEADroom/README.md

 cd HEADroom
 ```

 If you do not have JUCE, download it on your local computer.
-Once downloaded, can open HEADroom.jucer to view and edit the project file.
+Once downloaded, you can open HEADroom.jucer to view and edit the project file.

 ## Using the Plugin